TomGrobbe/vMenu/README.md

 set vMenuNoClipKey 289
 ```
 8. Save the server.cfg file if you haven't already, and restart the server.
 You're now done, enjoy!
+9. (v1.0.7+) In `/resources/vMenu/config` go to the `addons.json` file and customize it to add your own addon vehicles, player models and weapons.
+Restart the server and your addon weapons will show up in the menu (if the player has permission for it).
+If you're using v1.0.7, then copy the file to `/resources/vMenu/`, if you're using v1.0.8 you can choose to copy it, or leave it where it is (`/resources/vMenu/config`).